-Prerequisite: IT 5101 and IT 5302 OR IT 5103 and IT 5303, 3-0-3 student will develop an understanding of the current practices and opportunities in EDI, electronic publishing, electronic shopping, electronic distribution, electronic collaboration and database issues.
+Prerequisite: IT 5101 and IT 5302

+This course covers tools, skills, business concepts, and social issues that surround the emergence of electronic commerce.
+The student will develop an understanding of the current practices and opportunities in EDI, electronic publishing, electronic shopping, electronic distribution, electronic collaboration and database issues.
 Other issues include standards, security, authentication, privacy, intellectual property, acceptable use, legal liability, and economic analysis.